RAJ-MANE/biz_arena/COMPLETE_BUSINESS_LOGIC.md

 ### After Round 3
 - [ ] All judge scores within 30-100 range
-- [ ] All peer ratings within 3-10 range (or auto-50)
+- [ ] All peer ratings within 3-10 range (including auto-6.5)
-- [ ] Skipped peer ratings auto-filled with 50
+- [ ] Skipped peer ratings auto-filled with 6.5 (neutral midpoint)
-- [ ] J_norm and P_norm calculated correctly
+- [ ] J_norm and P_norm calculated correctly (includes auto-6.5 ratings)

 ### Final Score
 - [ ] Weights sum to 1.00 (55% + 25% + 15% + 5%)
 - [ ] All scores normalized to [0,1] before weighting
+- [ ] P_norm defaults to 0.5 when no peer ratings exist (fairness)
 - [ ] Final_display on [0,100] scale
-- [ ] Tiebreaker (alphabetical) applied correctly
+- [ ] Cascading tiebreaker applied correctly (Final → Judge → Peer → Approval → Quiz → Alphabetical)
 - [ ] Scoreboard shows complete breakdown
 ---

 ## Error Messages & User Feedback

 ### Registration
 ```
-✓ Success: "Registration successful!
+ Success: "Registration successful!
 Please read the competition rules carefully."
-✗ Team name taken: "This team name is already registered."
+ Team name taken: "This team name is already registered."
-✗ Username taken: "This username is already taken."
+ Username taken: "This username is already taken."
-✗ Password weak: "Password must be at least 8 characters."
+ Password weak: "Password must be at least 8 characters."
 ```

 ### Quiz
 ```
-✓ Success: "Quiz submitted successfully!
+ Success: "Quiz submitted successfully!
 Your scores will be calculated after all teams complete."
-✗ Time exceeded: "Quiz submission exceeded 30-minute time limit."
+ Time exceeded: "Quiz submission exceeded 30-minute time limit."
-✗ Already submitted: "Your team has already submitted the quiz."
+ Already submitted: "Your team has already submitted the quiz."
-✗ Round not active: "Quiz round is not currently active."
+ Round not active: "Quiz round is not currently active."
 ```

 ### Voting
 ```
-✓ Success (YES): "Vote recorded as YES."
+ Success (YES): "Vote recorded as YES."
-✓ Success (NO): "Vote recorded as NO. You have X NO votes remaining."
+ Success (NO): "Vote recorded as NO. You have X NO votes remaining."
-⚠ Forced YES: "NO votes exhausted - vote recorded as YES."
+ Forced YES: "NO votes exhausted - vote recorded as YES."
-⚠ Auto YES: "You missed voting for [Team].
+ Auto YES: "You missed voting for [Team].
 An automatic YES vote has been cast."
-✗ Already voted: "You have already voted for this team."
+ Already voted: "You have already voted for this team."
-✗ Self-vote: "Cannot vote for your own team."
+ Self-vote: "Cannot vote for your own team."
 ```

 ### Rating
 ```
-✓ Success: "Rating submitted successfully for [Team]."
+ Success: "Rating submitted successfully for [Team]."
-⚠ Auto-50: "You missed rating [Team].
-An automatic neutral score of 50 has been assigned."
+ Auto-6.5: "You missed rating [Team].
+An automatic neutral score of 6.5/10 has been assigned."
-✗ Already rated: "You have already rated this team."
+ Already rated: "You have already rated this team."
-✗ Self-rate: "Cannot rate your own team."
+ Self-rate: "Cannot rate your own team."
-✗ Out of range: "Peer rating must be between 3-10."
+ Out of range: "Peer rating must be between 3-10."
 ```

 ### Judge Scoring
 ```
-✓ Success: "Score submitted successfully for [Team]."
+ Success: "Score submitted successfully for [Team]."
-✗ Already scored: "You have already scored this team."
+ Existing score returned: Returns existing score with 200 status (idempotent)
-✗ Out of range: "Judge score must be between 30-100."
+ Out of range: "Judge score must be between 30-100."
-✗ Round not active: "Rating round is not currently active."
+ Round not active: "Rating round is not currently active."
 ```
 ---

 ## Summary of Key Numbers